-IP TAKE: Pew stopped operating as a foundation in 2002, and does not accept applications for environment grants.
-But the organization does still give large amounts to groups it works with, including some big matching grant programs.
+IP TAKE: Pew stopped operating as a foundation in 2002, and does not accept applications for grants.
+However, the organization offers large grants and oversees a few competitive programs worth noting.

 With the 2002 shift, the funder also gravitated more toward an emphasis on its own program work, hence the 1,000 employees of its own.
 The environment arm has 275 staff and consultants working in four continents and 15 countries.
 Pew works in three main areas when it comes to the environment — oceans, land conservation, and energy.
 Marine work is definitely the biggest of the priorities, and the organization runs one of the largest oceans advocacy programs in the world.
 Read more about Pew’s marine work here: Pew Charitable Trusts: Grants for Marine and Rivers.